Hannah Britland

 Hannah Britland (born 2 February 1990) is a British actress and model.

 Career

 In 2013, Britland played Charlie, the girlfriend of a drug dealer who ends up having a brief relationship with James Cook (Jack O'Connell) in two episodes of Skins.
 She also appeared in the third series of Fresh Meat where she played Sam, a young woman to whom both JP (Jack Whitehall) and Howard McGregor (Greg McHugh) are attracted.

 That same year she got a small role as a BOAC stewardess in the movie Rush.

 In 2014, she appeared in the Australian soap opera Home and Away.

-As of 2018, she has quit acting and became a linguist.
-Britland has voiced her distaste for critics on her Instagram.